Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 33.33 ms + 6.64 ms + 50 ms + 33.33 ms + 6.64 ms + 50 ms = 179.94 ms.

 This time period is well within the almost 1/8 time of the ball's travel given for the data to be collected and processed for the aiming and launching.
 It gives nearly 7/8 of the remaining time to determine the speed and location of the ball which will then be used to aim and intercept the ball.
-Atfter the estimated 250 ms to calculate the speed and half a second each to aim and launch, 400 ms is left for the projectile to travel and intercetp the golf ball.
+After the estimated 250 ms to calculate the speed and half a second each to aim and launch, 400 ms is left for the projectile to travel and intercept the golf ball.

 **Bill of Materials:**